 see things that are close clearly, but things that are farther away appear blurry.

 More to Know

 Myopia is a type of refractive error.
 This means the problem is caused by the way

-light as it passes through the eye's cornea and lens.
-Normally, the cornea (the clear
+as it passes through the eye's cornea and lens.
+Normally, the cornea (the clear front

-front of the eye) and lens (a small structure in the eye that can change shape) work
+of the eye) and lens (a small structure in the eye that can change shape) work together

-together to take in images and focus them on the retina, the soft, light-sensitive
+to take in images and focus them on the retina, the soft, light-sensitive layer of

-layer of tissue that lines the back of the eyeball wall.
-When someone has myopia,
+tissue that lines the back of the eyeball wall.
+When someone has myopia, the lens

 Myopia can happen if the eye is too long or if the cornea has too much curve to